 Conservation work parties

-The Friends of Leckhampton Hill and Charlton Kings Common have regular conservation work parties on the second Thursday and fourth Sunday of every month.
+The Friends of Leckhampton Hill and Charlton Kings Common (FOLK) have regular conservation work parties on the third Tuesday, second Thursday and fourth Sunday of every month.
 These are attended by the council's community rangers, and volunteers carry out varied work on the hill in line with the management plan.
 Meet at the Daisy Bank Road car park at 9.30am.
-For more information please contact the community rangers.
+For more information please visit the FOLK work parties webpage or contact the community rangers.